 - Courses applied to Liberal Studies or University Honors Program requirements or open electives in the primary major may also be used to satisfy major field requirements of an additional major.

 - No more than 50% of the credits that apply to one major may be drawn from another major.

-- College of Education students are not eligible to choose an additional major in their secondary education or world language content area or within the College of Education.
-College of Education students are permitted to earn an additional major in another area of study.
-Students who pursue pursuing one major in the College of Education, must declare the College of Education major as the primary major.
+- College of Education students are not eligible to choose an additional major in their world language content area or within the College of Education.
+Secondary Education students must declare Secondary Education as the primary major to double major in a teaching subject in another college.
+College of Education students are permitted to earn an additional major in another area of study; however the College of Education major must be the student's primary major.

 Some combinations of majors are prohibited as noted in the University Catalog.
 Please see the specific major field requirements for additional information and/or restrictions.